pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

 ### Deploy the new cluster to join the initial cluster

 You can wait for the cluster #1 to complete the deployment, and then create cluster #2.
-In the actual situation, cluster #2 can join any existing cluster in multiple clusters.
+In the actual situation, cluster #2 refers to the cluster you newly created.
+You can create a new cluster to join any existing cluster in multiple clusters.

 Refer to the following example and fill in the relevant information such as `Name`, `Cluster Domain`, and `Namespace` of cluster #1 and cluster #2 according to the actual situation: